 The Victorian Government is transforming local education through the Bendigo Education Plan.

 The Bendigo Education Plan was launched in 2018 to deliver that vision.
-It brings together representatives from early childhood, primary and secondary schools, higher education, industry, community, government and social services to develop new ways to:
+It brings together representatives from early childhood, primary and secondary schools, higher education, industry, community, government and social services to share their expertise and resources to identify and respond to the needs of the community.

-- ensure students have equal access to quality programs, facilities and opportunities
+- A specialised Athlete Development Program and STEM activities across the five secondary schools to ensure students have equal access to quality programs, facilities and opportunities

-- build teacher and educator capacity so they can support Bendigo students to aim higher and achieve more
+- Cross-school professional development activities and professional learning groups to build teacher and educator capacity so they can support Bendigo students to aim higher and achieve more

-- strengthen support for children and young people as they transition through different stages of their learning – from kindergarten to primary, to secondary and beyond
+- Cross-school working groups and activities to strengthen support for children and young people as they transition through different stages of their learning – from kindergarten to primary, to secondary and beyond

 What the plan means for you